Direct-Entry-Programe-7/Text-Editor/README.md

 # TEXT EDITOR

-A simple Java FX Application to edit find and replace contents of a document.
+A simple **Java FX Application** to edit find and replace the contents of a document.

 ![screenshot](./Screenshot/app Screenshot.png)